waynodiablo/Oystercard/boris_bikes/print_a_rectangle_kata.md

 ## Specification

-* A Ruby program that prints out a rectangle to the console.
+* A Ruby program that prints out a 20 by 10 rectangle to the console.
-* The user should be able to input the width and height of the rectangle they want to print.

-## Example output
+## Output

 ```
-$ ruby print_rectangle.rb 20 10
+$ ruby print_rectangle.rb
 --------------------
 |                  |
 |                  |